Stability for multivalued McKean-Vlasov stochastic differential equations: Abstract

 \section{Abstract}

-The work concerns the stability for a type of multivalued McKean-Vlasov SDEs with non-Lipschitz coefficients.
-First, we prove the existence and uniqueness of strong solutions for multivalued McKean-Vlasov stochastic differential equations with non-Lipschitz coefficients.
-Then, we extend the classical It\^{o}'s formula from SDEs to multivalued McKean-Vlasov SDEs.
-Next, the exponential stability of second moments, the exponentially 2-ultimate boundedness and the almost surely asymptotic stability for their solutions in terms of a Lyapunov function are shown.
+The work concerns multivalued McKean-Vlasov stochastic differential equations.
+First of all, we prove the existence and uniqueness of strong solutions for multivalued McKean-Vlasov stochastic differential equations with non-Lipschitz coefficients.
+Then, the classical It\^{o}'s formula is extended to that for multivalued McKean-Vlasov stochastic differential equations.
+Finally, the asymptotic stability of second moments and the almost surely asymptotic stability for their solutions in terms of a Lyapunov function are shown.

 \rm